marcusmchale/algrow/README.md

         i. remove small objects (skimage.morphology)
         j. fill small holes (skimage.morphology)
     5. The area of the image mask is determined within each annotated circle and written to a csv file.
+    6. RGR analysis is performed (, figures and reports are generated.

 # Todo
-  - Threshold tuning
-    - Develop a debugging/setup workflow that can generate a configuration file
-      - thresholding configuration:
+  - Layout
+    - support using in any grayscale image in circle detection
+      - currently just using the "b" channel
+  - Workflow changes to image segmentation, split into identification of:
           - target/not-target
           - alive/diseased/dead
+    - each process should be described in configuration file or similar.
+    - Have a configuration file for each thresholding process to identify:
-      - Handling low exposure elements (currently being included, make this optional)
+    - Provide options for handling low exposure elements (currently being included as target)
-    - Consider tuning/customisation of circle identification to support other coloured rings
+    - Use these to build the masks for quantitation

   - Data management
     - Service node and server design, each pi as a node and a central server to gather and present reports.
       - Capture images directly and use raw data rather than jpg
         - Consider rolling shutter in raspberry Pi cameras, is it really an issue?
           - Could average multiple images as done before

   - Analysis
+    - Options to consider:
-    - Fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
+      - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
-    - Consider blocking in analysis:
+      - blocking (mixed effects models):
         - "block" and/or "plate"

+# Comparisons with other tools/frameworks
+## plantcv2
+  - Command line application does not require coding in Python
+  - Multiplexing does not rely on simple grid layout (we support a nested structure in rows or columns)
+  - Relative rather than absolute positioning
+    - Allows movement of camera or subjects
+    - Disadvantage is we require markers being distinguishable in the image (e.g. blue circles)